kimh/clojure-by-example/source/index.md

 <br>

 You can create a set by grouping values with `#{}`.
-I get the order of 1 -> 3 -> 2 on my computer but you may get different order since the order is not guaranteed
+I get the order of 1 -> 3 -> 2 on my computer but you may the get different order since the order is not guaranteed

-## Get element
+## Sort

 ```clojure
 user=> (sort (conj #{1 2 3} 4))